GhanshyamDubey83/VotingApp/README.md

 # VotingApp
-This is a simple demo website created by Ghanshyam Dubey.
+This is a simple demo website created by Ghanshyam Dubey (All rights reserved by the owner).

 About the websites: